HEALTHY, DELICIOUS RECIPES, YOUR INBOX.

 2 tablespoons dried Rosemary, crushed with a mortar and pestle or in a spice grinder

-1 tablespoon dried Basil
+1 tablespoon each dried Basil and Fennel seeds

-1 teaspoon dried Lavender, optional [1]
+1 teaspoon each dried Marjoram and dried Lavender, optional [1]

 Picture the recipe step-by-step...